Raleigh County Man Sentenced to Prison for Federal Drug Crime

 U.S. Attorney's Office, Southern District of West Virginia

-BECKLEY, W.Va. – Treyvon Pankey, 22, of Beckley, was sentenced today to three years and 10 months in prison, to be followed by three years of supervised release, for distributing methamphetamine.
+BECKLEY, W.Va. – Chadd E. Worley, 44, of Beckley, was sentenced today to three years and four months in prison, to be followed by three years of supervised release, for possession with intent to distribute heroin.

-United States Attorney Will Thompson made the announcement and commended the investigative work of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Beckley/Raleigh County Drug and Violent Crime Unit.
+United States Attorney Will Thompson made the announcement and commended the investigative work of the Beckley/Raleigh County Drug and Violent Crime Unit, the Raleigh County Sheriff’s Office, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), and the Drug Enforcement Administration (DEA) in Michigan.

 United States District Judge Frank W. Volk imposed the sentence.
-Assistant United States Attorneys Andrew D. Isabell and Alex Hamner prosecuted the case.
+Assistant United States Attorney Timothy D. Boggess prosecuted the case.